 The point here is that even if we’re only dealing with a small percentage of the usual brain materials, or even what you get in a mouse, the number of possible configurations is still far bigger than what the human mind can keep track of.
 I’d wager that this complexity poses an insurmountable problem for human intelligence: It’s simply too much for a single mind to comprehend.9

 To make intelligible discussion of the world’s complexity possible, we develop toy models, probabilities, statistics, combinatorics, heuristic models, complexity theories, genus and species etc., social groups, pharmacological phenotypes (ironically in pursuit of individualized personal medicine), natural and nominal kinds, musical genres10, religions, and on and on.
 But these models and techniques are for the benefit of the limited human brain, as wondrous and mysterious as that organ is, and despite its seemingly infinite capacities in other areas (which is part of why Descartes thought the mind and brain are distinct: the brain is composed of a finite number of parts while the mind seems infinite).
 Just not so wondrous that it can unravel its own mysteries.
 And our toy models might never be enough.
 So we might need computers to do the understanding for us, if even they can—the P vs NP Problem suggests that even the best possible computers we can currently conceive of might not be so capable either.

 Atma and Butz: But let’s imagine a very smart computer does solve consciousness.
 One day, the following exchange occurs between Atma (a researcher) and her computer companion, Butz:

-Butz: After 103 years of comptempulation11 of my extensive database on the matter, I have solved consciousness.
+Butz: After 103 years of comptempulation11, I have solved consciousness.